wbhager/Python-Practice/FirstAIAgent/readme.md

 11/16: Spent some more time debugging, renamed file names to remove special characters to limit unnecessary errors

-11/17: Initialized and began writing code for my api_server.py file that will use to establish the n8n connection, finally fixed the bug from earlier (the model I was trying to use was not supported anymore, so I switched to a newer model), read up on ways to construct my agent project, settled with a final layout of my project
+11/17: Initialized and began writing code for my api_server.py file that will use to establish the n8n connection, finally fixed the bug from earlier (the model I was trying to use was not supported anymore, so I switched to a newer model), read up on ways to construct my agent project, settled with a final layout of my project, read up on the basics of JavaScript